 The start date of the 25-year cap and floor regime for a particular interconnector reflects an element of the minimum eligibility criteria for the relevant cap and floor application window (as noted above in the eligibility section).
-So for Window 2 projects - this was the earlier of the actual connection date or a date up to 12 months after the target connection date of the end of 2022 (i.e., by 1 January 2024).
+For Window 2 projects - this was the earlier of the actual connection date or a date up to 12 months after the target connection date of the end of 2022 (i.e. by 1 January 2024).

 The 12-month addition was added in our 2015 Decision to open a second cap and floor application window for electricity interconnectors.
 In situations where projects are delivered later than 1 January 2024, the 25-year duration of the cap and floor regime will be reduced by the length of the delay.
-This will effectively give the regime an enddate of 31 December 2048, regardless of the operational start-date.
-Some of the regime period lost due to delays may be reinstated where the delay was caused by an event or circumstance of pre-operational force majeure via our pre-operational Force Majeure mechanism.
+This will effectively give the regime an end date of 31 December 2048, regardless of the operational start date.
+Some of the regime period lost due to delays may be reinstated where the delay was caused by an event or circumstance of pre-operational force majeure via our pre-operational Force Majeure mechanism to be considered on a case-by-case basis.